quantummasterbarcelonacode/QuantumCommunicationsAndCryptography/en/content/chapter3/section3.md

 Although, as said, the information encoding by Alice produces two orthogonal states, this fact cannot be exploited by Eve.
-She only has access to one of the two quantum particles prepared and transmitted  by Bob, while the other particle always remains on Bob's lab, hence never accessible to Eve.
+She only has access to one of the two quantum particles prepared and transmitted  by Bob, while the other particle always remains in Bob's lab, and is hence never accessible to Eve.
 This makes the quantum measurement by Eve on the two orthogonal states impossible.
-In fact, the qubit Eve can access to is always in the reduced state of $\ket{\Phi^\pm}$, equal to $\one/2$ for both states, which guarantees the protocol security.
+In fact, the qubit Eve can access to is always in the reduced state of $\ket{\Phi^\pm}$, equal to $\one/2$ for both states, which guarantees the protocol's security.

 ## Bibliography for this section
 ```{bibliography}